Chessel Bay Local Nature Reserve

 Chessel Bay Plastic Pellet Survey

 Friends of Chessel Bay submitted complaints to the Environment Agency in 2012 and 2019 with regard to the number of plastic pellets on the site.
 See letter and response below.
-See also PDF on Citizen Science carried out in Chessel Bay and elsewhere by local S.A.S. rep Mairin Williams.
-Many thanks for her hard work sorting through all the many items that turn up in the Nature Reserve.
+See also PDF on Citizen Science carried out in Chessel Bay and elsewhere by Mairin Williams. .

 Nurdles in Chessel Bay—Environment Agency Response 2019

-Citizen Science in Chessel BaySurfers Against Sewage S.A.S reps Katrina and Mairin have produced a 2020 "Southampton Nurdle Report".
+Citizen Science in Chessel BaySurfers Against Sewage local reps Katrina and Mairin produced a 2020 "Southampton Nurdle Report".
 This includes research in Chessel Bay and findings submitted to the Environment Agency.
-Well done girls!
-Details below:
+Link to report below:

 Southampton Nurdle Report 2020

 In the winter months, the mudflats are sometimes dug up by bait diggers searching for ragworms.
-This activity impacts on the site disturbing the creatures of the mudland and wading birds whose visits to this precious urban resource are greatly reduced as a result.
+This activity damages the site, both removing and disturbing the creatures of the mud-land.
+Feeding time for wading birds are greatly reduced as a result of this disturbance.

 What you can do to help wildlife in the Nature ReserveCome to the litter picks - every bag of rubbish collected makes a difference.
-THANK YOU to everyone who helps out at our litter picks; we collected 520Kg of rubbish (excluding tyres and wheels) at our Autumn 2021 clean-up - a stupendous effort by all.
+THANK YOU to everyone who helps out at our clean-ups.
+Over the years, increased awareness about plastic pollution has lead to a high turn-out of volunteers willing to rid the Bay of rubbish - a stupendous effort by all, often in wet weather.
 Teamwork from the City Council and volunteers all pulling together makes for a successful day.
 If you'd like to come and give us a hand, please see local publicity.
-Meet at the end of Quayside road SO18 1DP from 10am, wearing sturdy clothing - please bring your own gloves.
+Meet at the end of Quayside road SO18 1DP.
+Please wear sturdy clothing, robust foot-ware and bring your own gloves.
 Under 16's need to be accompanied by a responsible adult.*

-Community Litter Picks usually take place in Spring and Autumn
+Community clean-ups usually take place in Spring and Autumn

 Keep to the footpath to reduce disturbance & erosion- note end of access.